Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: Quantum Repeater Scheme with GKP qubits

 \subsection{Protocol-III}

-Figure \ref{fig:Stg123}(c) illustrates the schematic of the protocol-III.
-The procedure in this protocol follows the same sequence as in protocols one and two.
-However, during the second part of the implementation, a relay-like amplification is incorporated directly into the GKP error-correction protocol.
-Specifically, one of the resource states is prepared with an effective transmission efficiency of $\sqrt{\eta}$, thereby realizing an in-line amplification.
-This integrated approach compensates for channel loss at the level of GKP error correction and enables long-distance quantum communication without the need for additional higher-level encoding schemes.
-For Protocol–III, when imperfect teleportation-based GEC is implemented, the corresponding logical error rate is given by $E^{X (Z)}_{\mu_{\text{up}}}(2\varsigma^{2} + \frac{(1 - \sqrt{\eta} )}{\sqrt{\eta}} )$.
+Figure \ref{fig:Stg123}(c) illustrates the schematic of protocol-III.
+The procedure in this protocol follows a similar sequence as in protocols I and II.
+However, now the GKP error-correction protocol is distributed along the channel with the measurements situated half-way between the repeater stations.
+As a result, both the modes transmitted to the measurement station experience the same loss while being propagated (counter-propagated) over only half of the link distance, $L_0/2$.
+Consequently, each loss channel is characterised by an effective transmission efficiency of $\sqrt{\eta}$ and the need for amplification is removed because the two modes entering the measurement station are already balanced.
+For protocol–III, when imperfect teleportation-based GEC is implemented, the corresponding logical error rate is given by $E^{X (Z)}_{\mu_{\text{up}}}(2\sigma^{2} + \frac{(1 - \sqrt{\eta} )}{\sqrt{\eta}} )$.
+Afterward, the variances of the GKP states are reset to $(\sigma^{2}_{q},\: \sigma^{2}_{p} ) = (\sigma^{2},\: \sigma^{2})$.